lucianbrezaiu/TodoApplication/todo.api/README.md

+- asp dot net 3.1 application, which represents an api to be consumed
-- to run the api, run the command "dotnet run" in ./ToDoList.
+- to run, execute the command "dotnet run" in ./ToDoList.
-- the application will start at: https://localhost:5001/
+- the application will start at: https://localhost:5001/, the default route is https://localhost:5001/notes
-- if not exits, the database is created automatically
+- if not exits, the database is created automatically at running